MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-NativeProtocolList-Description-Begin -->
 <!-- Description-Source-DDF -->
 List of inbox VPN protocols in priority order.
+Up to 4 VPN protocols are supported.
 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-NativeProtocolList-Description-End -->

 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-NativeProtocolList-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+> [!NOTE]
+> A separate entry is needed for every VPN protocol.
+Please see the examples section for the format.
 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-NativeProtocolList-Editable-End -->

 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-NativeProtocolList-DFProperties-Begin -->